Occupational Therapists

 Pam’s personal goal is to help children develop the skills they need to grow into functional independent adults by providing high quality comprehensive services not only to the children themselves but to their caregivers as well.

-Molly Tibbetts, MS OTR/L
+Molly Trelli (Tibbetts), MS OTR/L

 Molly Tibbetts received her bachelor’s degree in Occupational Studies and her master’s degree in Occupational Therapy from Worcester State University in Worcester, MA.
 Molly is licensed in the state of Connecticut and Massachusetts and is certified by the National Board of Occupational Therapy.